SecUSo/privacy-friendly-qr-scanner/README.md

 If you want to help translate this app, you can use [Weblate](https://hosted.weblate.org/projects/pfa/qr-scanner/qr-scanner-android-app/).

+## Application Data Import & Export

+This application does not natively have a data import and export feature.
+Please install and use the [SECUSO Privacy Friendly Backup](https://github.com/SecUSo/privacy-friendly-backup) to backup and restore this application's data.
+This feature is required when a user migrates their data to a new phone.

 ## License

 Privacy Friendly QR Scanner is licensed under the GPLv3.